Open Forum, 2012, mixed-media installation (detail), ‘Rise Early, Be Industrious’, Arnolfini, Bristol

 architectural toy set and posters to assemble 31 different institutional structures

 This work is based on the Anchor Stone Blocks, a popular learning game patented by Friedrich Richter in 1884.
-The game owes its logic to a system developed by Friedrich Fröbel, the German nineteenth-century educational reformer and inventor of the kindergarten.
-He advocated ‘free play’ in childhood and to this end made a series of toys that he named ‘gifts’.
-They were meant to encourage different stages of a child’s development, while being open enough in form to engage their creativity.
-Unlike Fröbel’s version of the blocks (the sixth ‘gift’), Social Construction is a ‘closed’ game, which educates players about the institutional structures that make up mainstream society.
-Only a limited number of building options are presented on the posters, including a church, a school, a military academy, and even a cultural institution.
+The game has a similar logic to a system developed by Friedrich Fröbel, the German nineteenth-century educational reformer and inventor of the kindergarten who advocated ‘free play’ in childhood.
+Unlike Fröbel’s version of the blocks, Social Construction is a ‘closed’ game, which educates players about the institutional structures that make up mainstream society.
+A limited number of building options are presented on posters papered to the walls, including a church, a school, a military academy, and even a cultural institution.

 Set Sail for the Levant: A Board Game About Debt (or a Social Satire), 2007